gdm413229/swwmgz_m/README.md

 ### Crystal Box
 ![](docimg/ynykronammo.png)

 Additional ammo charge for the **Ynykron Artifact**.
 Contains a rod of polarized **Puronokorokinylum** crystal, highly volatile when heated and stimulated with concentrated light.
-These don't spawn, so you'll have to get more ammo by finding additional weapon pickups or managing to afford one in the store.
+These don't spawn in the world, so you'll have to get more ammo by finding additional weapon pickups or managing to afford one in the store, or trying your luck with a **Chancebox**.

 ## The Pickups
 ![](docimg/demolitionist_items.png)